 2. Manual processes are susceptible to human errors, such as incorrect data export settings, file handling mistakes, or misconfigurations during import.

-3. If the migration needs to be performed regularly or involves multiple tables and datasets, the repetitive nature of manual processes can lead to inefficiency and increased workload.
+3. When migration is frequent or involves multiple tables and datasets, manual processes can become repetitive, inefficient, and add to the overall workload.

-4. Manual migrations can be resource-intensive, consuming significant computational and human resources, which could be utilized for other critical tasks.
+4. Manual migrations can be resource-heavy, taking up valuable computing power and human effort that could be better spent on more critical tasks.

 Additional Read –